zonedbit/kubernetes-playground/docs/k8s-apps/tekton.md

 kubectl apply -f k8s-apps/tekton/tekton-dashboard-ingress.yaml
 ```

-The nginx is now reachable from outside the cluster, to test it open <http://tekton.k8s.home> in
+The *tekton-dashboard* is now reachable from outside of the cluster, via the URL <http://tekton.k8s.home>.

-a Browser.
+Instead of the external cluster IP Address, a sub-domain is used to access the *tekton-dashboard*.
+This makes
+the ingress configuration easier, when a web-application loads resources by their absolute URL; otherwise the
+URL rewriting in the ingress configuration gets challenging.
+For details, see the [network configuration](../network-configuration.md) chapter.

 ## Hello Tekton Task